 Henry writes on topics dear to him such as how and why organic farming works, why stressed plants taste better and are more nutritious than coddled ones, and how our changed climate makes it imperative that consumers support biodiverse farmers practicing resilient, restorative agriculture.

 Our father, a retired professor of genetics, writes about many topics, usually incorporating science, natural history, and agriculture.
 On the occasion of the 100th anniversary of the building of his family’s barn, he published “A Celebration of Family Farming,” which features some of his essays about the Brockman Centennial Farm, and the past, present and future of family farming.
-Herman is currently working on a series of essays, “Trees I Have Known.”
+Herman recently completed his semi-autobiographical series of essays, “Trees I Have Known.”